Sparsh2234/BlinkFeed/README.md

 # BlinkFeed

-BlinkFeed is an modernized news app designed for Gen Z and upcoming generations with short attention spans.
-It provides quick news updates tailored to users' interests, ensuring they stay informed without wasting time.
+BlinkFeed is an modernized news app designed for those with short attention space :)

 ## Features